 Jennifer is a native of Nashville, TN and graduate of Metro Nashville Public Schools.
 Jennifer has 17 years of experience in MNPS as a teacher, Coordinator, Academy Principal, Director of Extended Learning, and Director of the Academies of Nashville.
 Jennifer has extensive knowledge and expertise in the Academy model, Exceptional Education, Interdisciplinary Planning, and non-traditional settings.
 Jennifer’s philosophy is that education is not a one size fits all model; therefore, it is our purpose as educators to be creative, innovative, and passionate about the children and communities we serve.

 Bio Coming Soon!

 Jeremiah Davis began his educational career as a CTE (Career and Technical Education) Criminal Justice teacher.
 He became the Academy Team Lead as well as the CTE Lead for his school.
 As the Team Lead, his academy was awarded Model Status during the first NCAC review.
 Jeremiah also conducted TN DoE training with all new Criminal Justice teachers in Tennessee to ensure they had the best start possible to help students excel.
-He later became the Dean of Students and currently serves as Academy Principal where he has worked with his academies to earn Model Status during each reaccreditation.
+He later became the Dean of Students and most recently served as Academy Principal where he has worked with his academies to earn Model Status during each reaccreditation.